ganboing/EIC770x-Docs/README.md

 - Refer to the stm32 directory for datasheets/manuals
 - P550 uses STM32F407VET6 as BMC

+## Synopsys Docs
+- EIC770x integrates at least 3 crypto IPs from Synopsys
+- Security Protocol Accelerator (SPAcc) mapped at 0x51900000 (also 0x21900000 for SCPU)
+- Public Key Accelerator (PKA) mapped at 0x51b00000 (also 0x21b00000 for SCPU)
+- True Random Number Generator (TRNG) mapped at 0x51b08000 (also 0x21b08000 for SCPU)
+- Datasheets are available on the internet

 ## JTAG chain on Hifive Premier P550:
 - JTAG_MCU: MCU (STM32)
 - JTAG0: MCPU (4x P550 cluster) + LPCPU (1x E21) + NPU (10x E21)